joaogomesdev/UI-Clone-Discord/README.md

 # Objective

->The purpose of the project was to learn more about css and flexbox
+>The prupose of the project was to learn more ReactJS together with Grid, Flexbox and Componentanization

 # Run the project